alankrantas/alankrantas.github.io/README.md

 👉 [**alankrantas.github.io**](https://alankrantas.github.io/)

 Built with [Svelte](https://svelte.dev/docs), [SvelteKit](https://kit.svelte.dev/docs/introduction) and [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).It has a basic responsive web design.
-Have options to deploy as Docker container (using Nginx as server) and supports DevContainer/Codespace.
+Have options to deploy as a Docker container (using [serve](https://www.npmjs.com/package/serve) as server) and supports DevContainer/Codespace.

 Uses Github Action to deploy a production to Github Pages and enables dependabot for security updates.
 A file containing the current timestamp would be written into a static text file by Github Action so that it can be loaded and shown in the Svelte production.